hackingmaterials/robocrystallographer/README.md

 # robocrystallographer
-they describe so you don't have to
+it describes so you don't have to